spectrocloud/librarium/content/docs/17-glossary-all.md

 A Kubernetes controller to be installed into the workload cluster to facilitate upgrades to new P6OS image.

 ## Palette Virtual Cluster
-Palette Virtual Clusters enable operations teams to partition a host Kubernetes cluster and deploy lightweight virtual clusters on top, similar to how virtualization creates logically isolated virtual servers on top of physical machines.
+Palette Virtual Clusters enable operations teams to partition a [host cluster](#host-cluster) and deploy lightweight virtual clusters on top, similar to how virtualization creates logically isolated virtual servers on top of physical machines.
 This is great for giving developers quick access to a sandbox environment for testing their code.
 Virtual clusters provide as strong a level of separation without introducing complicated overhead, such as separating physical resources and managing namespaces with complex RBAC configurations.
 Palette Virtual Clusters is powered by [vCluster](https://www.vcluster.com/).

 ## Permissions